ArsenVasilyan/arsenvasilyan.github.io/_pages/about.md

 ---

-I'm currently a research fellow at The Simons Institute for the Theory of Computing.
-Starting in January 2025, I will be a postdoctoral fellow at the Institute for Foundations of Machine Learning (UT Austin).
+I'm currently a postdoctoral fellow at the Institute for Foundations of Machine Learning (UT Austin).
+Previously, I was a research fellow at The Simons Institute for the Theory of Computing.
 I received my PhD from Massachusetts Institute of Technology, advised by Jonathan Kelner and Ronitt Rubinfeld.

 Before starting the PhD program, I completed my undergraduate studies at MIT with a major in Computer Science and a double minor in Physics and Philosophy.
 Earlier, I lived in Yerevan, Armenia, where I primarily competed in contests like the International Physics Olympiad (IPhO).